jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 Sonatype is the leader in developer\-friendly, full\-spectrum software supply chain management providing organizations total control of their cloud\-native development life cycles, including third\-party open source code, first\-party source code, infrastructure as code, and containerized code.
 The company supports 70% of the Fortune 100 and its commercial and open source tools are trusted by 15 million developers around the world.
-With a vision to transform the way the world innovates, Sonatype helps organizations of all sizes build higher quality software thats more aligned with business needs, more maintainable, and more secure.
+With a vision to transform the way the world innovates, Sonatype helps organizations of all sizes build higher quality software that’s more aligned with business needs, more maintainable, and more secure.
 For more information, please visit Sonatype.com, or connect with us on
 Facebook, Twitter, or LinkedIn.